logzio/logz-docs/_source/user-guide/infrastructure-monitoring/p8s-importing-dashbds.md

 ### Importing multiple dashboards via script

-To enable easy migration, we created a python [script](https://github.com/logzio/grafana-dashboard-migration-tool) to bulk upload your Grafana dashboards to our platform.
+To enable easy migration, we created a Python [script](https://github.com/logzio/grafana-dashboard-migration-tool) to bulk upload your Grafana dashboards to our platform.

+{:.info-box.note.notes}

-Bulk import is supported for Grafana version 6 and above.
++ Bulk import is supported for Grafana version 6 and above.

-* Dashboards that include annotations, notification endpoints, and other external resources are imported without these resources during bulk import.
+  + Dashboards that include annotations, notification endpoints, and other  external resources are imported without these resources during bulk  import.

-* Custom selection of dashboards is not possible with bulk import.
+  + Custom selection of dashboards is not possible with bulk import.
 All  your dashboard folders are imported to a single folder within Logz.io.

   * Grafana dashboards with schema version 14 or lower that include "row"  objects are not uploaded: You will receive a warning in the logs.
 We  recommend that you update your dashboard schema to the latest version.

   * The`p8s_logzio_name` variable is not added to panel queries that don't  include filtering: You will receive a warning in the logs.

-* Some panel types are not supported by Logz.io platform.
+  * Some panel types are not supported by the Logz.io platform.
 If your  dashboard includes an unsupported panel type, you will receive a warning  in the logs.
 You may experience some issues while the panel renders in  Logz.io.

 ####  Bulk dashboard import procedure